badlydrawnrob/anki/themes/styles/README.md

 ## Super-charged automatic syntax highlighting

 Styling our code with HTML5 tags is pretty efficient with the Anki wysiwyg, but can get a little tedious when working with larger code blocks.
-Enter `highlight.js`!
+Enter [highlight.js](https://highlightjs.org/!

-Using javascript within Anki theme cards [can be problematic](http://ankisrs.net/docs/manual.html#javascript), so instead we can use highlight.js with a third-party tool; copy and paste the results; then style them with CSS.
-So, in order for this to work:
+Using javascript within Anki theme cards [can be problematic](http://ankisrs.net/docs/manual.html#javascript), so instead we can use *highlight.js* with a third-party tool; copy and paste the results; then style them with CSS.

-### Setting up the theme:

-1. Download your prefered theme from [highlight.js](https://highlightjs.org/download/) or [here](http://jmblog.github.io/color-themes-for-highlightjs/)
-2. Replace the `less/highlight.less` file with your chosen theme
-  - Or, change the `less/variables.less` `theme-dark-` colors
-3. Recompile the `css/main.css`
-4. Done!

-### Using the theme:
+### Using the highlight.js theme:

 To use the theme you'll need to know about [fenced code blocks](https://help.github.com/articles/github-flavored-markdown/#fenced-code-blocks) with Markdown.
 They look something like this: